-Below are the questions asked of us most often, along with some quick, simple answers.
+Below are the FAQs (frequently asked questions) we get most often, along with some simple answers.
 We tried to break them up into some intuitive categories, so you won’t have to search too hard for the information you need.

 - When are your tours?

 Please visit our reservations page to review the schedule.
 Since the system updates our availability in real-time, you’ll be able to see current availability immediately.

 - Do I have to make reservations very far in advance?

 We recommend that you make reservations as far in advance as possible since we can’t predict when each tour may fill up.
 However, if you aren’t ready to decide until you arrive, feel free to check our online reservation system for availability.

 The best way to purchase tickets is through our online booking system, as it updates availability automatically in real-time.
 However, if you need personal attention, feel free to contact us directly.

 - How will I know my trip is confirmed?

 You’ll receive a confirmation email once you book your trip with us, but feel free to contact us to double-check your reservation any time.